-London: Rachel and her Christian friend spent long hours discussing the Bible, and Rachel found that her friend’s views seemed very plausible.
-She just didn’t see how she could believe them herself and still be Jewish.
+London: Rachel and her Christian friend had spent long hours discussing the Bible.
+Though Rachel found her friend’s views seemed very plausible, she just didn’t see how she could believe them herself and still be Jewish.
 So she prayed, “God, if Jews really need Jesus, show me a sign!”

 Rachel returned to our shop the following week.
 She told our London branch leader, Julia, that she believed Jesus died for her sins and rose again, but she struggled with what her family would think if she told them.

-Rachel and Julia began meeting to study the Bible and to discuss issues facing Jewish people who choose to follow Jesus.
-Julia says, “I’ve seen Rachel’s faith grow strong as we go through the Following Yeshua workbook.
-Before long, she invited Helen, a non-Jewish friend to join us.
-And Helen soon was ready to enter a new relationship with God through Jesus.”
+Rachel and Julia began meeting to study the Bible and discuss issues facing Jewish people who choose to follow Jesus.
+Julia says, “I’ve seen Rachel’s faith grow strong as we go through the Following Yeshua workbook,” Julia said, Before long, she invited Helen, a non-Jewish friend, to join us.
+Soon, Helen was ready to enter a new relationship with God through Jesus.”

 Names of people our staff meet are often changed to protect privacy.

 This story has also appeared in our newsletter.
 If you’d like to read more stories like this (designed to help Christians pray for our ministry and the people we meet) find out about/subscribe to our newsletter.